owenroberts/mmp270/labs/1-3_Player_Physics.md

 label: Labs
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VI1tkbbQt-E?rel=0" frameborder="0" allowfullscreen></iframe>

-This lab continues the PlayerController script started in the [Programming Intro](1-0_Programming_Intro), and adds platformer phyiscs.
+This lab continues the PlayerController script started in the [Programming Intro](1-0_Programming_Intro), and adds platformer physics.

 ## 1. Setting up the Godot Project
 - Start with the project created in the previous lab, or Download the [Developer Default](./Developer_Default.zip) folder